Application information

 • Annual meal allowance of $1500 at Jackson, with additional stipend at UM Hospital cafeteria

-• PGY-1 Step 3 Fee Reimbursed by the hospital (for those staying at Jackson beyond PGY1 year)
+• Step 3 fee reimbursed by the hospital (for those staying at Jackson beyond PGY1 year).
+Must be taken in first 18 months of training

 • Initial ACLS/BLS certifications reimbursed by the hospital